-Fresh, grilled corn, and veggies come together for one flavorful bowl; Perfect as a dip, or side to your favorite protein!
-Great all summer long.
+Fresh grilled corn, and veggies come together for one flavorful bowl of Roasted Corn Salsa; Perfect as a dip, or side to your favorite protein!

 I seriously love this time of year.
 Long days, good food, drinks, and friends.
 We usually go to my parents house for Memorial Day and grill out, but after traveling two weekends in a row, Jason and I opted to stay home this weekend, to get some much needed housework done #homeownerproblems.

 Though tonight, we’re having some friends over for a cookout, and board games….and this Roasted Corn Salsa.

 I first made this Roasted Corn Salsa last month for the DIY quesadilla bar I made for my mother in-law’s birthday.
 I had Jason throw a few ears of corn on the grill, and the flavor of charred corn is seriously ah-may-zing.
 Then again, can anything from the grill taste bad?

 This salsa makes about 5 1/2 cups, so I had a ton leftover.
 I added it to rice bowls, salads, and if I am being completely honest, I also finished it off with a spoon, and only a spoon.
 That’s how much I loved this corn salsa.

 This recipe comes from Martha Stewart, so of course it’s delish.
 This salsa is the perfect dish to bring to any summer potluck, and while I’d normally say leave the dish if you are the guest, should there be any leftovers, take this salsa home.
 IT’S SERIOUSLY THAT GOOD!